claucuellar/Find-TFBS/README.md

 ### Analysing the TFBSs found
 **3. Run the second script `TFBS_analysis.py`.**

-Run this script with the .txt output file from the previous script (`TFBS_found.txt`) as an argument/input file.
+Run this script with the .txt output file from the previous script (`TFBS_found.txt`) as the input file.

 This code has an optional argument to plot the results, the default being _True_.

-To run this code, use the following command:
+To run this script, use the following command:
 ```
 python TFBS_analysis.py <text_file> [True/False]
 ```